kostasKar/ArduinoPID/README.md

 ## Performance

-* Approximately 48 μs per execution with all features enabled on an Arduino Uno
+* calculate() executes in 44 μs on an Arduino Uno with all features enabled.
 * Tested up to 10 kHz control loop frequency

 ```shouldExecuteInLoop()``` is to be called inside ```loop()``` and checks ```micros()```.